yssource/rhai/doc/src/plugins/module.md

         42
     }

-    // This sub-module is ignored when loaded as a package. pub mod my_sub_module {
+    // Sub-modules are ignored when the Module is loaded as a package. pub mod my_sub_module {
         // This function is ignored when loaded as a package.
         // Otherwise it is a valid registered function under a sub-module.